Translate / Traducir

 There was clearly uncertainty surrounding this issue as on 13 July the Oaxacan state congress wrote to the Governor that they had asked the Secretario General to appear before them at 1 o’clock to explain how the government had made an issue of Villista notes, or whether these are the ones referred to as “Ejército Libertador del Norte”AO, Fondo Histórico 1, sección Período revolucionario, serie Gobernación, caje 1218, exp.
 43 and caja 1230, exp.
 5.

 Another mention comes with the fact that Joaquín Fagoaga had deposited $3,939 in Villistas notes with the Tesorería General while the government decided whether they should be revalidated.
 Some (most?) of these were these sábanas-style notes, with the Comandancia and Brigada Malpica and Pacheco stamps.
-An incomplete note lists ten serial numbers, all low00087, 00088, 000179, 00475, 00477, 00528, 00530, 00534, 00557 and 00613 for $10 notesAO, Fondo Gobierno, sección Secretaría del Despacho, serie Correspondencia, caja 4541, exp.6 – the low numbers suggest that they had not travelled very far from their point of origin.
+An incomplete note lists ten serial numbers, all low00087, 00088, 000179, 00475, 00477, 00528, 00530, 00534, 00557 and 00613 for $10 notesAO, Fondo Gobierno, sección Secretaría del Despacho, serie Correspondencia, caja 4541, exp.6 – the low serial numbers might suggest that they had not travelled very far from their point of origin.

 On 6 October 1915 the Tesorería General in Oaxaca included a list of 125,994 notes of different issues, with a total value of $728,458.50, that had been revalidated by the Jefatura de Hacienda in accordance with the state government’s instructions.
 Among the 963 billetes Villistas were 588 $2 notesas well as 62 $1 and 296 $10, which must have been this issueAO, Fondo Histórico 1, sección Período revolucionario, serie Gobernación, caja 1230, exp.
 5.